apache/incubator-datalab/USER_GUIDE.md

 Roles consist of:
 - Administration - allow to execute administrative operation for the whole DLab or administrative operation only per project;
 - Billing - allow to view billing only the own resources or all users;
-- Compute - list of Compute types which are sopposed for creation;
+- Compute - list of Compute types which are supposed for creation;
-- Compute shapes - list of Compute shapes which are sopposed for creation;
+- Compute shapes - list of Compute shapes which are supposed for creation;
-- Notebook - list of Notebook templates which are sopposed for creation;
+- Notebook - list of Notebook templates which are supposed for creation;
-- Notebook shapes - list of Notebook shapes which are sopposed for creation.
+- Notebook shapes - list of Notebook shapes which are supposed for creation.

 <p align="center">
     <img src="doc/roles.png" alt="Roles" width="450">